aisingapore/PeekingDuck/docs/source/tutorials/03_custom_nodes.rst

    counted.

-   The heuristic also waits until the right wrist has been lifted above the right should before it starts tracking hand direction and counting waves.
+   The heuristic also waits until the right wrist has been lifted above the right shoulder before it starts tracking hand direction and counting waves.

 3. **pipeline_config.yml**: